 Slowly I started finding out about the lies.
 Every discovery by me, of a lie told by him, led him to give me very convincing speeches about how sorry he was, how much he needs me and adores me… I was young then and forgiveness came so easy.

 But soon I found myself completely isolated, far away from my family and ALL my friends.
 My family had its own share of problems but they forgave me.
 They knew that I had been brainwashed by him and had told me repeatedly but I didn’t believe them at that time.
 Obviously today my marriage is a sham.
 My husband and I aren’t compatible at all.
 If I had known him then, as I know him now, I would never have even considered marrying him.

 My marriage has been very painful for me in every which way.
 I regret leaving my graduation for him – as he wanted me to.

-Fast forward eight years.
+Fast forward to eight years.
 I ran into X’s brother at a party.
-You know what my husband told me that day?
+Do you know what my husband told me that day?
 He said that he married me only to prove himself to X!